 Barry Allen was created by Robert Kanigher, John Broome and Carmine Infantino.
 He made his first comic book appearance in October 1956 in the pages of Showcase #4.

-Allen and a group of other heroes decided to form a crime fighting team after they banded together to defeat an attempted alien invasion.
-This team became an important part of Barry's development as a hero, as Barry, already immensely popular with the public, became close with other member's of the superhero community, especially Hal Jordan, who would become his close friend.
+In his first appearance in the comics, Allen was able to run lightning fast and travel through time.
+Immensely popular with the public, he became close with other superheroes, especially Hal Jordan, who would become his close friend.
 An accidental trip to another dimension brought Allen face to face with his childhood hero, Jay Garrick, with whom he foiled a villainous plot.

-Barry's girlfriend and later wife, Iris West, had a nephew named Wally.
-The son of distant and unloving parents, Wally longed to escape his home of Blue Valley and travel to Central City where the only family member he was close to lived, as well as his hero, the Flash.
+Barry's girlfriend and later wife, Iris West, had a nephew named Wally, who longed to escape his home of Blue Valley and travel to Central City where the only family member he was close to lived, as well as his hero, the Flash.
 One summer Iris invited Wally to stay with her and Barry.
 Allen took Wally to the lab and, in an amazing coincidence, the sequence of events that gave Allen his powers occurred again, leaving Wally with the same powers as his uncle.
 Wally joined Allen in his crime fighting, becoming the sidekick Kid Flash.

-During the 1980s, Allen suffered a series personal tragedies.
+The Flash's adventures throughout the 1980's, when Allen suffered a series personal tragedies.
 His wife, Iris, was murdered by Professor Zoom.
 Allen eventually planned a marriage to another woman, but she was also targeted by Zoom.
-Allen was able to save her, however in so doing he failed to appear at their wedding, and his fiancee eventually went insane.
+Allen was able to save her, but in so doing, he failed to appear at their wedding, and she eventually went insane.
 Zoom, meanwhile, was dead by Allen's hand.
 Allen was put on trial for Zoom's murder, and found guilty, though it was revealed that brainwashing carried out by Abra Kadabra, disguised as the Reverse Flash, was the reason for this verdict.
-Allen fled to the future, and was able too defeat Kadabra.
-He was also reunited with Iris, whose spirit had been drawn forwards in time and reincarnated.
+Allen fled to the future, and was able to defeat Kadabra.
+He was also reunited with Iris, whose spirit had been drawn forward in time and reincarnated.
 He retired and moved to the 30th century with Iris.